ThomWright/ThomWright.github.io/_drafts/at-least-once-delivery.md

 It could not guarantee both, because it doesn't know what will happen inside the function, and someone might power off the machine in the middle of it executing anyway.
 In 1 the intended operation might happen one or zero times (at-once-once).
 In 2 the operation might happen one or more times (at-least-once).

 "How likely is it that someone will power off my production machine?"
 I hear you ask.
 Well, firstly, probably more likely than you think.
 Secondly, how likely it is isn't the point.
 The point is that it's possible.
-As well as all the other unlikely horrible things that can happen with real, non-magical systems.
+As well as all the other "unlikely" horrible things that can happen with real, non-magical systems.

+The machine losing power is my go-to example, but other problems include:

+- The function doesn't complete because an exception was thrown.
+- The function ends up in an infinite loop.
+- The function does finish, but an unknown amount of time later.
+- The function cannot access the resources it needs e.g. sockets, database connections.
+- The process exits because of an uncaught exception or panic.
+- The OS kills the process because it was out of memory or segfaulted.
+- The OS kills the process in response to a SIGKILL signal.

+Have fun coming up with more examples!

-## Some scenarios
+## Some real scenarios

 Let's consider two scenarios.